marnanel/yex/global-is-prefix.md

 The idea is to make Global check the following token, and if it's *either* a function def *or* a chardef etc, we call it with a `global=true` flag.
 If neither, we complain.

 Thus all current tests should still pass.
 We should add a few for `\global` followed by something weird.

----
-Currently we're in normalise-name fixing _normalise_name, which should replace _find_control_and_index throughout.

-Next we need to look at all usage of _find_control_and_index and see the patterns of usage.

-Then we go back over to global_is_prefix and check that the restore tests pass.